-This lemma is useful when considering Morse-Bott moduli spaces.
-In particular, consider the tangent space at the constant map of the moduli space of holomorphic curves with Morse-Bott boundary conditions along $(L,L')$.
-By definition, it is the kernel of the map For the calculation of the index the explicit form of the map $K$ is not relevant since it is a compact operator.
-Thus, the index of this linearization is $dim(L\cap L')$.
 This is consistent with the intuition that the Morse-Bott case corresponds to constant holomorphic disks lying on $L\cap L'$.\\\\ We will make use of excision for our index calculations.
-This is a standard tool for computing the index of elliptic operators that goes back to the work of Atiyah and Singer on the index theorem.
+This is a standard tool for computing the index of elliptic operators that goes back to the work of Atiyah and Singer on the index theorem (\cite{AS}).
 We review a simple version of it that is tailored to our application.
 For recent proofs, one may consult \cite{Ben}.